K0F/revolver/README.md

 # REVOLVER

   Revolver is a digital video synthetiser.
-It inputs valid c++ code snippet and turning it into a pixel value.
-Something similar as GLSL is doing on GPU but computed by CPU.
+It inputs valid c++ code snippet and turns it into a values/pixels.
+Something similar as GLSL is doing to your screen on GPU but computed and dumped onto disk by CPU.

   _Q: That is crazy.. why would you do that? ..it is so much slower_